mooxphp/moox/packages/permission/SECURITY.md

 ## Supported Versions

-We maintain the current version of `Moox Builder` actively.
+We maintain the current version of `Moox Permission` actively.

 Do not expect security fixes for older versions.